Centrality Concepts

 or equivalently,

 Okay, but how do we solve this?
-Well, this is actually the eigenvector equation!
-And the solution to this equation is the eigenvector of the adjacency matrix, \mathbf{A}.
-But here’s the tricky part - there are multiple eigenvectors.
+Well, this is the standard eigenvector equation!
+The solution \mathbf{c} is an eigenvector of the adjacency matrix \mathbf{A}, and \lambda is its corresponding eigenvalue.
+But here’s the tricky part - a matrix can have multiple eigenvectors.
 So which one should we choose?

-Let’s think about it for a moment.
+Let’s think about what we want again.
 We want our centrality measure to be positive.
 It wouldn’t make much sense to have negative importance!
 So, we’re looking for an eigenvector where all the elements are positive.
 And a good news is that there’s a special eigenvector that fits the bill perfectly.
-Perron-Frobenius theorem guarantees that the eigenvector associated with the largest eigenvalue always has all positive elements.
+The Perron-Frobenius theorem guarantees that the eigenvector associated with the largest eigenvalue always has all positive elements.

 Hyperlink-Induced Topic Search (HITS) centrality